 Different Types of Rat Traps

-Snap traps are what many people think of when they hear the term rat trap.
+Rat snap traps are what many people think of when they hear the term rat trap.
 They involve leaving food bait in a snap trap close to where rats are known to roam.
-When the food bait is taken, the snap bar is activated.
-The bar is attached to a strong spring that, which when released, has the power to crush the rat, usually breaking its neck or back.
+When the rat bait is taken, the snap bar is activated.
+The bar is attached to a strong spring that, when released, has the power to crush the rat, usually breaking its neck or back.
 This is quick and usually lethal.

-Snap traps are simple-to-use, non-toxic and cost effective rat trap solutions.
+Rat snap traps are simple-to-use, non-toxic and cost-effective rat trap solutions.
 They also have the advantage of being reusable, however many people prefer to throw them out with the rat, creating waste.

-The main drawbacks of using snap traps are the risk of risk of injury when you set them up, risk of injury to pets or young children.
-To counteract this, you may wish to consider using a lockable bait station that has space to accommodate a snap trap.
+The main drawback of using snap traps is the risk of injury when you set them up, especially for pets or young children.
+To counteract this, you may wish to consider using a lockable rat bait station that has space to accommodate a snap trap.

 Live Rat Traps